shaunc44/neighborhood-map/README.md

 	Click any venue in the list.
 Information from Foursquare will pop up.
 MAP & MARKERS:
-	Move the mouse over any of the markers.
-The infowindow will pop up.
-Click the X in the upper-right-hand-corner of the infowindow to close the window.
+	Click any of the markers and a Foursquare infowindow will pop up.
+Click the X in the upper-right corner of the infowindow to close the window.